xwiki/xwiki-docker/README.md

 	- Make sure you open Docker before running the commands.
 		- Linux (except Ubuntu): `sudo systemctl start docker`
 - Create a network: `docker network create -d bridge xwiki-test`
+- Make sure that `/tmp/xwiki-docker-test/postgres` and `/tmp/xwiki-docker-test/xwiki` exist (you can run the clean up script below to create them)
 - Execute the following command to start a Postgres database (for example):

 	```console